shaloo/docs.arcana/docs/howto/arcana_wallet/config_walletvisibility.md

 For a complete list of parameters see [{{config.extra.arcana.sdk_name}} Reference Guide](https://authsdk-ref-guide.netlify.app/interfaces/constructorparams).

-Here is some sample code that shows how to an app can integrate with the {{config.extra.arcana.sdk_name}} and specify the {{config.extra.arcana.wallet_name}} configuration so that the {{config.extra.arcana.wallet_name}} shows up only when a blockchain transactions is triggered and requires user's approval.
+Here is some sample code that shows how an app can integrate with the {{config.extra.arcana.sdk_name}} and specify the {{config.extra.arcana.wallet_name}} configuration so that the {{config.extra.arcana.wallet_name}} shows up only when a blockchain transaction is triggered and requires the user's approval.

 {% include "./code-snippets/auth_install.md" %}
 {% include "./code-snippets/import_auth.md" %}